luxdvie/WS2812Controller/README.md

 Connect your raspi according to those instructions.
 I have been using my Pi's with a diode instead of the level converter, and they work well.

 # Hardware

 - WS2812 (Neopixel) LED Light Strip or LEDs
 - Raspberry Pi 3 Model B, Raspberry Pi Zero, or Raspberry Pi Model B (other Raspberry Pis should work fine but are untested)
 - 5V 2A Power Supply
 - 1N4001 Diode (or equivalent) or a level converter.
 See https://learn.adafruit.com/neopixels-on-raspberry-pi/wiring

 # Connections

-1) Connect DATA IN of your WS2812 LED strip to physical pin 12 of the Raspberry Pi.
+1. Connect DATA IN of your WS2812 LED strip to physical pin 12 of the Raspberry Pi.
 (GPIO 18).
-2) Connect GND (Physical pin 6) to the GND lead of your power supply.
+2. Connect GND (Physical pin 6) to the GND lead of your power supply.
     - Refer to this image for a layout of the raspi pins: https://www.element14.com/community/servlet/JiveServlet/previewBody/73950-102-11-339300/pi3_gpio.png

-#
+# Devices

-I currently have included the node modules directory in the repo. **IMORTANT** This will only work on a Raspberry Pi.

-In future versions I will remove the node_modules folder and properly script the (3) packagaes.

 Tested working on:
   1) Raspberry Pi 3 Model B
   2) Raspberry Pi Zero W (some slowness can occur)
   3) Raspberry Pi Model B (some slowness can occur)